 Winterize your home:

-· Winterize your home to by insulating walls and attics, caulking and weather-stripping doors and windows, and installing storm windows or covering windows with plastic.
+- Winterize your home to by insulating walls and attics, caulking and weather-stripping doors and windows.
+Install storm windows or cover windows with plastic.

-· Winterize your house, barn, shed or any other structure that may provide shelter for your family, neighbors, livestock or equipment.
+- Winterize your house, barn, shed or any other structure that may give shelter for your family, neighbors, livestock or equipment.

-· Clear rain gutters; repair roof leaks and cut away tree branches that could fall on a house or other structure during a storm.
+- Clear rain gutters.
+Fix roof leaks and cut away tree branches that could fall on a house or other structure during a storm.

-· Maintain heating equipment and chimneys by having them cleaned and inspected every year.
+- Keep heating equipment and chimneys by having them cleaned and checked every year.

-· Insulate pipes and allow faucets to drip a little during cold weather to avoid freezing.
-Running water, even at a trickle, helps prevent pipes from freezing.
+- Insulate pipes and allow faucets to drip a little during cold weather to keep from freezing.
+Running water, even at a trickle, helps keep pipes from freezing.

-· Keep fire extinguishers on hand, and make sure everyone in your house knows how to use them.
-House fires pose an additional risk, as more people turn to alternate heating sources without taking the necessary safety precautions.
+- Keep fire extinguishers on hand.
+Make sure everyone in your house knows how to use them.
+House fires can be an extra risk, as more people turn to alternate heating sources without taking the needed safety precautions.

-· Hire a contractor to check the structural ability of the roof to sustain unusually heavy weight from the accumulation of snow - or water, if drains on flat roofs do not work.
+- Hire a skilled contractor to check the structural ability of the roof to hold unusually heavy weight from the accumulation of snow - or water, if drains on flat roofs do not work.